 This radiating pain is one of the clearest indicators of spinal injury after a crash.
 Early diagnosis can prevent nerve damage and reduce the need for invasive treatment later.

-4. Limited Range of Motion or Muscle Weakness
+4. Trouble Moving or Sudden Muscle Weakness

 If it hurts to bend, twist, or lift objects, your muscles or spine may be injured.
 Limited range of motion can also result from swelling or soft tissue strain that restricts flexibility.